AJotaa/neosmart-dashboard/README.md

 ```bash
 npm run dev
 ```
-this will star the mock server, start the app and open the http://localhost:3000 in the default browser.
+this will star the mock server, start the app and open the `http://localhost:3000` in the default browser.

 ## Step 4: Accessing the Dashboard:

 - After running the server, can enter http://localhost:3000 in the borwser to access the dashboard.
-- Additionally, a mock server is available on port 3001.
+- Additionally, a mock server is available on port `3001`.

 ## Step 5: Start using the application:

-- Once the server and mock server are running, navigate to the home in your browser.
+Once the server and mock server are running, navigate to the home in your browser.
 Click on the _"Get Started"_ button to begin using the application.

 That's it!
 You're all set to explore the NeoSmart Dashboard Prototype.
+You can try the dark mode toggle, the search bar filter, the form, the dropdown, and the responsive behavior.